Daniel R. Jenky: Bishop of Peoria

-Local chapters of the NAACP, the ACLU, and the Anti-Defamation League also demanded a Jenky apology.
-Some called for the Internal Revenue Service to investigate Jenky because the diocese, as a tax-exempt, non-profit entity, is supposed to refrain from overtly political comments.
+Local chapters of the NAACP, the ACLU, and the Anti-Defamation League also demanded an apology from Jenky.
+Some called for the U.S. Internal Revenue Service to investigate Jenky because the diocese, as a tax-exempt, non-profit entity, was supposed to refrain from overtly political comments.
 Rabbi Daniel Bogard of Peoria's Anshai Emeth Congregation said that Jenky was engaging in demagoguery and using the Holocaust "as a partisan political ploy that trivializes the memory of 13 million innocents killed."
-In response, vicar general James E. Kruse and Notre Dame Chancellor Patricia Gibson said that Jenky was making an analogy to point out that the U.S. was starting to suffer an erosion of religious freedom and of the freedom of expression, particularly for Christians.
+In response to the criticism, vicar general James E. Kruse and Diocese of Peoria Chancellor Patricia Gibson said that Jenky was making an analogy to point out what he believed was an erosion of religious freedom and of the freedom of expression, particularly for Christians.

-Sex abuse
+In 2002, Jenky started the canonization cause of Archbishop Fulton J. Sheen, a Peoria native.
+He requested that the Archdiocese of New York moved Sheen's remains, resting in St. Patrick's Cathedral in Manhattan, to Peoria.
+Jenky claimed that Archbishop Edward Egan of New York had promised Jenky to move Sheen's remains to Peoria if Jenky began a drive.
+However, New York archdiocesan officials said they could not find any record of that agreement and refused the request.
+Jenky then sued the archdiocese in civil court.
+After three years of litigation, a New York court in 2019 ordered the transfer of Sheen's remains to Peoria.

 In February 2018, Jenky was sued along with the other Catholic bishops in Illinois.
-Two of the plaintiffs claimed sexual abuse by priests in the Diocese of Peoria during the 1970's and 1980's.
+Two of the plaintiffs claimed sexual abuse by priests in the Diocese of Peoria during the 1970s and 1980s.
 Attorney Jeff Anderson accused Jenky of providing incomplete lists of priests who were considered credibly accused of sexual abuse.
-The Diocese denied the charges.
-On August 21, 2018, Jenky made these remarks regarding the grand jury report in Pennsylvania regarding sexual abuse by priests:I was truly saddened and deeply disturbed by the recent report from Pennsylvania of the sexual abuse of minors and the failures of some bishops to address of this crisis.
+The diocese denied the charges.
+On August 21, 2018, Jenky made these remarks regarding the 2018 grand jury report in Pennsylvania regarding sexual abuse by priests:I was truly saddened and deeply disturbed by the recent report from Pennsylvania of the sexual abuse of minors and the failures of some bishops to address of this crisis.
 I know that many of you share my sorrow.
 I stand with you.
 We also stand together in offering support to those who have suffered from these horrible offenses.
 These crimes harm the victims, weaken many people's faith, and hurt the entire Church.

-Archbishop Sheen canonization

-As bishop, Jenky led the canonization cause in the Catholic church of Archbishop Fulton J. Sheen, a Peoria native.
-However, in 2014, citing undocumented verbal agreements, Jenky announced that he would not permit the cause to progress until Sheen's remains were transferred to Peoria from St. Patrick's Cathedral in New York City.
-After three years of litigation by the Diocese of Peoria against the Archdiocese of New York regarding Sheen's wishes, his remains were moved to Peoria in June 2019.
-Upon further objections from the Archdiocese of New York, Sheen's beatification was postponed indefinitely.